iechor/docs/content/network/drivers/ipvlan.md

 ### Prerequisites

 - The examples on this page are all single host.
-- All examples can be performed on a single host running Docker.
-Any example using a sub-interface like `eth0.10` can be replaced with `eth0` or any other valid parent interface on the Docker host.
-Sub-interfaces with a `.` are created on the fly. `-o parent` interfaces can also be left out of the `docker network create` all together and the driver will create a `dummy` interface that will enable local host connectivity to perform the examples.
+- All examples can be performed on a single host running iEchor.
+Any example using a sub-interface like `eth0.10` can be replaced with `eth0` or any other valid parent interface on the iEchor host.
+Sub-interfaces with a `.` are created on the fly. `-o parent` interfaces can also be left out of the `iechor network create` all together and the driver will create a `dummy` interface that will enable local host connectivity to perform the examples.
 - Kernel requirements:
     - IPvlan Linux kernel v4.2+ (support for earlier kernels exists but is buggy).
 To check your current kernel version, use `uname -r`